What is the carbon footprint of the transportation of our equipment?

 When we created our company, we looked for the best workshop to produce our equipment for backpackers and makers.
 We then found a garment factory, located in China specialized with waxed canvas and leather.

 We therefore asked ourselves the question of the transport of goods and our carbon footprint.

-We had the idea that transport in container ships is extremely polluting, much more polluting than a truck.
+We had the idea that transport by container ships is extremely polluting, much more polluting than by truck.
 However we had omitted an important detail, what differentiates the container from the truck is its size.
-While a truck transports on average 10T of goods, a container carrier can transport up to 190,000!
+While a truck transports on average 10T of goods, a container carrier can transport up to 190,000T!

-It is therefore necessary to compare what is comparable, namely the CO2 emissions / tonne of goods transported.
+It is therefore necessary to compare what is comparable, namely the CO2 emissions per tons of goods transported.

 We therefore compared our container transport model from Canton to Antwerp and then road transport from Antwerp to Lille with other means of transport.

 This model is up to 7x less polluting than transport by truck and 3x less polluting than transport by train!